The Floating Lanterns of Hoi An

 The paper lantern floated down the river, a soft light against the darkness.
 Dozens of others, red and yellow and blue, orange, purple and every combination of colour imaginable drifted nearby, dancing along the current.

 From the bridge, I stood and watched the ebbing lanterns.
 They slowly drifted out of sight, and I wondered how far they went and where they would finally sink.
-Maybe some would drift ashore, and a child would find them in the morning.
+Maybe some would drift ashore, and a child would find them in the early light of dawn.

 What had once been an annual Buddhist Festival in Hoi An is now a nightly event, but I like to think somewhere amongst the glowing colours the spiritual purity remains.
 In the old part of Hoi An coloured lanterns adorn every house, and an ethereal glow fills the town with the softness of candle light.